Pick Your Own Apple Farms Near London

 We don’t have a car and value a farm that can be reached by public transport, but those are few and far between.
 We also save Sundays for big days out and that narrows down the farm list because quite a few are closed on Sundays (sadly).
 Here are a few that we’ve tried and tasted successfully, bringing back a bumper crop of apples and other produce home.

-2018 UPDATE: Read the updated review here with new farmers and tearooms.
+2019 UPDATE: Read the updated review here with tearoom.

 Details: Broomfield Farm, Ifield Road, Meopham, Kent, DA13 0QH.
 Phone: 01474 815080.